-Stroll through the lovely gardens, explore our village amenities, and step into a beautiful townhouse, apartment, serviced apartment or care room.
+Stroll through the lovely gardens, explore our village amenities, and step into a beautiful townhouse, apartment, assisted-living apartment or care room.
 You can navigate your way through each featured room or area of the village and really get a feel for the space.
 All without leaving your house.

 The menu at top left shows different areas of the village for easy navigation.

 Kiri Te Kanawa Village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our apartments and townhouses are light and spacious, with clean lines and a clever open plan design layout that provides an easy flow throughout.